cole/aiosmtplib/README.rst

 Timeouts
 --------
-All commands accept a :`timeout` keyword argument of a numerical value in seconds.
+All commands accept a ``timeout`` keyword argument of a numerical value in seconds.
 This value is used for all socket operations, and will raise :exc:`STMPTimeoutError` if exceeded.
 Timeout values passed to :meth:`__init__` or :meth:`connect` will be used as the default value for